Skip to main content Skip to secondary navigation

 Meeting People and Extracurricular Activities

-Madrid offers more things to do than you could exhaust in a few quarters studying abroad.
-You are encouraged to explore the city in depth, from its streets and houses to its shops and museums.
+Madrid has more things to do than you could possibly exhaust in a quarter.
+Beyond the activities offered through classes as well as program-sponsored outings, you are encouraged to explore the city in depth, from its streets and neighborhoods to its outdoor spaces and museums.

 Talking with people in a neighborhood café, reading local newspapers, and “getting lost” for a day to explore new surroundings puts you in contact with the city life that locals know.
-Host families and staff can help you find activities that are of interest and through which you can make Spanish friends.
+Specifically, students are encouraged to connect with the local community through regular and recurring activities.
+This may mean continuing a hobby or interest from home or trying something new while in Madrid.
+Not only does this help students to create routine and structure around their experience, but it will also provide a natural contact point with locals.
+Host families and staff can help you find activities that are of interest and through which you can make your experience more enriching.

 City Life